LostArtefacts/TR-Rando/Resources/Documentation/SECRETS.md

 | Atlantis | Gold Idol |
 | Pyramid | Gold Idol |

-### Zoning
-Secrets are positioned by proximity so that they are fairly equally spread out across the level.

 ### Secret Count
 If [Tomb1Main](https://github.com/rr-/Tomb1Main) is being used, the number of secrets to collect per level can be changed.
 When you start a level, check Lara's compass to find out how many secrets you need to collect.